 "Yin-sama."
 He bowed lowly.
 "To what do I owe the pleasure?"

 "I came here to request your services," she said with a velvety purr and a cat-like grin to match.
 It was almost as if she was trying to charm and unnerve him all at once.
-It worked, especially the latter.
+It worked.
 "But I shall wait until you're finished with your roll call."

-"Tha-thank you," Kenzo stuttered, shocked at her patience.
+"Tha-thank you," he stuttered, shocked at her patience.

 Yin didn't wait to hear his words of appreciation.
 She was already gliding out the room, the golden hem of her robes barely grazing the floor.
 Outside the door stood her brother, Yang, dressed in matching plum colours with his sleek black hair loose, cascading down to the middle of his back.
 His face was smooth and cold, like chilled wine.

 Yin nodded and a raven lock slipped loose from her braid.
 "He'll be looking for her.
 His shame won't keep him away for long."
 She tucked the errant strand behind her ear and tilted her head ever so slightly, her face impassive marble.
 "And soon it will all be over."